 Take metal loop portion off of a purchased ornament.
 Observe the construction of the metal loop.
 The metal wire that holds the loop into the ornament works by applying pressure to squeeze close and then when it releases into the ornament it expands and holds in place.
 When the metal piece is removed from the purchased ornament, squeeze it partially closed and wiggle it in between the stitches on the top of the ornament.
 When it is in place, let go and the wires will expand and dig into the stuffing, holding it in place on top of the ornament.

 I love seeing your finished projects!
-If you enjoyed making this Vintage Vibe Crochet Ornament Pattern I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
-If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
+If you enjoyed making this Vintage Vibe Crochet Ornament Pattern for your holiday decorations I’d love to see yours on Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!

 Cheryl, these are so beautiful!
 Loved your post, I got to get a little teary, and laugh, too.
 Can’t get better than that in this crazy Covid world.